Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-where we have assumed that $\xi = x - ct$.
-This can be thought of as a reduction of the Ostrovsky cases derived in Section \ref{sec:WNLc1}, under the assumption that the initial condition has zero mean.
-The cnoidal wave solution to this equation can be derived as
+where we have assumed that $\xi = x - ct$ and $T = \varepsilon t$.
+This can be thought of as a truncated Ostrovsky equation derived in Section \ref{sec:WNL}, under the assumption that the initial condition has zero mean.
+The cnoidal wave solution to this equation can be obtained as

 where